On the second Bohr radius for vector valued pluriharmonic functions: Introduction

 Consequently, a central question is whether the first and second Bohr radii are non zero for a given complete Reinhardt domain $\Omega$.
 In a recent paper, the present author \cite{Himadri-local-Banach-1} has answered this question for the first Bohr radii constants $K_{\lambda}(\Omega, p,U)$ and $R_{\lambda}(\Omega, p,U)$ corresponding to holomorphic and pluharmonic functions, respectively.
 With the first Bohr radius problem now settled, it is natural to turn to the second Bohr radii and investigate under what conditions the constants $B_{\lambda}(\Omega, p,U)$ and $L_{\lambda}(\Omega, p,U)$ are non zero.
 This leads to the following general question. \begin{qsn} For a given complete Reinhardt domain $\Omega \subset \mathbb{C}^n$, can the second Bohr radii constants $B_{\lambda}(\Omega, p,U)$ and $L_{\lambda}(\Omega, p,U)$ be studied in detail?
 If so, under what conditions are these constants nonzero, and what can be said about their asymptotic behavior? \end{qsn} The main contribution of this paper is to answer this question affirmatively using the framework of local Banach space theory.
 To the best of our knowledge, these questions have not been previously explored.
 The paper is organized as follows.
-In Section $2$, we find the condition and show that second Bohr radii constants $B_{\lambda}(\Omega, p,U)$ and $L_{\lambda}(\Omega, p,U)$ are strictly positive.
-Section $3$ is devoted to the asymptotic study of these constants in the case where $X$ or $\mathcal{B}(\mathcal{H})$ is finite dimensional. \comment{Over the last three decades, Bohr's theorem and its applications have occupied a central position in geometric function theory, connecting ideas from several complex variables, functional analysis, and operator theory.
+In Section $2$, we establish conditions under which the second Bohr radii constants $B_{\lambda}(\Omega, p,U)$ and $L_{\lambda}(\Omega, p,U)$ are strictly positive.
+Section $3$ is devoted to the asymptotic study of these constants using invariants from local Banach space theory in the case where $X$ or $\mathcal{B}(\mathcal{H})$ is finite-dimensional, while the infinite-dimensional setting is treated in Section $4$.
+Section $5$ presents several applications of our results to Banach sequence spaces. \comment{Over the last three decades, Bohr's theorem and its applications have occupied a central position in geometric function theory, connecting ideas from several complex variables, functional analysis, and operator theory.
 For a given complete Reinhardt domain $\Omega \subset \mathbb{C}^n$, the Bohr radius $K_{n}(\Omega)$ of $\Omega$ is defined to be the supremum of all $r \in [0,1]$ such that for each holomorphic function $f(z)=\sum_{\alpha}c_{\alpha}\,z^{\alpha}:\Omega\rightarrow \mathbb{C}$ we have

 Note that with this notation, Bohr's celebrated power series theorem states that $K_{1}(\mathbb{D})=1/3$ (see \cite{Bohr-1914}).
 One of the most striking aspects of Bohr's theorem arises in multidimensional settings, where the situation becomes significantly more complex and many problems remain open.}